-7.2.2.2 Merritts Creek - Mapped Watercourse
+7.2.2.2 Merritts Creek

 Merritts Creek is located to the south-south-east of Friday Flat.
 Merritts Creek is classified as a third order watercourse under the Strahler System.
-To determine whether the Project is located within the riparian corridor of Merritts Creek, an assessment has been undertaken in accordance with method outlined in the Guidelines for controlled activities waterfront land: Riparian corridors (NRAR 2018).

 The VRZ (each side of watercourse) for a third order watercourse is 30 m (NRAR 2018).
 The channel width of Merritts Creek at this location is 10 m.
 Therefore, the total riparian corridor of Merritts Creek is 70 m (60 m + 10 m).
-The Project is located outside of the riparian corridor of Merritts Creek.